-This section describes Event notifications for the three Event topics currently available, a general description of the SOAP message header, and the Consolidated Notifications Management features.
+This section describes Event notifications for the three Event topics currently available, a general description of the SOAP message header, and the Consolidated Notifications Management features (Consolidated Notifications only apply to the PNR topic).

-PNR Change Notifications
+4.1 PNR Change Notifications

 This message notifies subscribers about changes to PNRs associated with one or more PCCs.
 When an end transaction on a PNR occurs or the PNR is saved otherwise, a notification message is delivered to the URL of the Event Sync soon thereafter.